pdd23001/YQuantum2025/README.md

 We approached this problem using 5 different methods to identify the distinct peak bitstring.
 While none produced a clearly dominant peak, several approaches yielded promising and informative results.

 1) Circuit Cutting: Vertical
-Assumption: the amplitude of the peaked quantum state increases faster than non-peaked quantum states as we progress in time => Divide the circuit into smaller blocks and run the simulation only on the first block as an approximation.
+Assumption: the amplitude of the peaked quantum state increases faster than non-peaked quantum states as we progress in time => Divide the circuit into smaller blocks and run the simulation only on the first block as an approximation.<br>

 ![cut_vertical](cut_vertical.png)